hamedkhaldi/crypto/vegenere_cipher/README.md

 Note : Only English Texts

-to run : java cryptanalysis path_of_your_cipher_text.txt
+to run : java Cryptanalysis path_of_your_cipher_text.txt

-it will creat a text file of the result
+It will creat a text file of the result

+I included a cipher text for testing